What is page load speed?

-Which is, the time is takes for anyone to enter your URL in browser(or clicks a link), press enter till the home page loads completely.
+Which is, the time is taken for anyone to enter your URL in the browser(or clicks a link), press enter the home page loads completely.

 This brings in lots of factors into the play, like server specs, network quality, page design and in the end data to be transferred.

-There are few factors which are beyond your control, but then they effect everyone, so it doesn’t matter much.
+There are few factors which are beyond your control, but then they affect everyone, so it doesn’t matter much.

 The factors, which are in your control are:

-- Images: Use of properly formatted, compressed images can shave of ‘seconds’ off the page loading time.
-So, go easy on those high resolution multiple images!
+- Images: Use of properly formatted, compressed images can shave of ‘seconds’ of the page loading time.
+So, go easy on those high-resolution multiple images!

-- Cache validator : A cache validator tells the browser ( of visitor of the website) which part of web page to be loaded each time and what can be skipped from reloading as the information is still same.
+- Cache validator: A cache validator tells the browser ( or visitor of the website) which part of the web page to be loaded each time and what can be skipped from reloading as the information is still same.